zoni-group/games/README.md

 - [Mapbox](https://www.mapbox.com/) (maps)
 - [hCaptcha](https://www.hcaptcha.com/) (captcha)

----

 ## License Note

 This repository is licensed under the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/), so you

 **MUST PUBLISH ANY CHANGES YOU MAKE!!!**[^1]

 [^1]: _I added this note, since people are stealing my software and changing it without providing the source-code.
 Maybe they aren't aware of this license, maybe they don't care, but I don't care, why they don't do it._ **THEY HAVE TO!**

+---

+Feel free to adjust any details as needed!